 Location: Piazza XXV Aprile 10

-5 Things to Bring with You to Milan
+5 Things to Bring with You to Italy

 An Unlocked Cell Phone so that you can use an Italian sim card while here to help navigate the trains.